At Conservatory Craftsmen we are contacted frequently by curious homeowners that want to know; how much?

 How many people do you know that have even been in a conservatory, let alone have purchased one.
 If you live in England, you might stop at your neighbor’s home, take tea in their conservatory and chat about the company that supplied and installed their room.
 Not the case here in America.

 So let’s talk about your expectations and what it might cost.
-I usually use the analogy of a luxury car.
-As we all know, all cars (well most) have 4 wheels, a motor, a steering wheel and can get you where you want to go.
+We usually use the analogy of a luxury car.
+As we all know, all cars have 4 wheels, a motor, a steering wheel and can get you where you want to go.
 Conservatories have windows, doors, and a glass roof.
-A luxury car may cost $30,000.00 or it may cost $100,000.00 (or more).
-That is about the same budget range for most all conservatories.
+A luxury car may cost $50,000.00 or it may cost $150,000.00 (or more).
+That is about the same budget range for most conservatories.

 Customizing Your Conservatory: Where You Can Save

-Single door or double door?
-Well, a single door cost half the price of a double door, so decide accordingly.
+Single door vs double door: A single door cost half the price of a double door, so decide accordingly.

 Opening windows: how many windows do you want to open?
 It adds about $1000 to the project for each operating window, with ClearView retractable screen.
 Do you plan to open windows?
 Where is the best airflow?

 Roof vents: Sound like and good idea and they are.
 However, most of our customers seldom use them.
 We can automate them, and then they are used frequently, but this will add about $1500.00 to each roof vent.
 Consider this wisely.
 Is there another way to evacuate hot air from the roof?
 I use a fan in the attic that pulls air from the room and puts it out the roof of the house.
 Cheap to install and very effective.

 Muntins: All those pretty shapes in the windows.
 The colonial bars (we call them Georgian), half round hoops.
 We even do custom leaded windows with bevels and colors.
 If you have an older home, we can match other window details in the house.
 Its all available, but it does cost money.